toolisticon/pogen4selenium/README.md

 # Features

 - generates page object class implementations based on annotated interfaces
+- page objects support inheritance - interfaces can extend multiple other interfaces and will inherit all of their elements and methods
 - generates extraction data class implementations base on annotated interfaces.
 - actions like clicking of elements or writing to input fields can be configured via annotations
 - the api enforces creation of a fluent api that improves writing of tests.
 Doing assertions or executing of custom code is also embedded into this fluent api